JacekAmbroziak/ParallelWordCount/README.md

 The project is an opportunity to learn about alternative implementations of text tokenization as well as strategies to parallelize word count for multi core processors.

+## What's in the repository

+This is an SBT 1.0, Java 8 project; you need sbt 1.0 to compile, build and run the project and its tests.
+Once a fat jar is created w/ sbt assemble, you can run the code anywhere.

+`com.jacek.wordcount.Main` assumes a list of text files as program arguments

+`com.jacek.wordcount.MainDirExt` assumes 2 arguments: a root dir to search for text files and an extension such as `.txt`

 ## Text tokenization

 We have compared three different implementations of extracting whitespace separated tokens,